andreweng/elkstack/projects/twitter_osint_p1.md

 ![initial_kibana](images/initial_kibana.png)

 ### Python

-For my twitter scrapper, I'll be using python 3.8.3 and my IDE will be Jupyter Notebook.
+For my twitter scrapper, I’ll be using python 3.8.3 and my IDE will be Jupyter Notebook.
 Jupyter Notebook is a great Integrated Development Environment that allows you to write code in blocks and run it individually within a web browser.
-It's easy to initiate and secure enough to get the job done and tear it down.
+It’s easy to initiate and secure enough to get the job done and tear it down.
 By default, Jupyter will create open port 8888 on localhost (127.0.0.1) with unique tokens every time you initiate it.

 <code>$ cd ~/elkstack/scripts</code>